YoussefMIS/mtailor-project/Readme.md

 ### 6. Test the Deployed Model

-Use the `test_server.py` script to test the deployed model:
+Use the `test_server.py` script to test the deployed model on Cerebrium.
+The script will send a JSON payload with the base64-encoded image string:

 ```bash
 python test_server.py --image <path_to_image>